TomPace101/nanopore_diffusion/notes.md

-_TODO_ separate out the models meant to be run from a notebook from the actual debug model file

 _TODO_ switch to ruamel.yaml, and update the wiki

 _TOOD_ zipping large data sets may need to come under control of doit